-Event planning and management requires a sophisticated set of skills.
+Event planning and management require a sophisticated set of skills.
 There are a lot of moving parts that you need to manage in order to pull off a successful event.
-Whether you are planning events on your own or as part of a team, you should cultivate a very well rounded skill set.
-In this article we discuss the specific skills within these categories that you will need to successfully plan your events: organization, creativity, leadership, communication, people skills, finance, marketing, customer service, technology, and sales.
+Whether you are planning events on your own or as part of a team, you should cultivate a very well-rounded skill set.
+In this article, we discuss the specific skills within these categories that you will need to successfully plan your events: organization, creativity, leadership, communication, people skills, finance, marketing, customer service, technology, and sales.

 - 7 Organization Skills for Event Planning

 - 3 Customer Service Skills Needed for Event Planning